-This is not the same as wall footing, as the grade beams are designed for bending and typically extends between the pile cap and caisson, while a wall footing bears on the soil and directly transfers the weight of the wall to the foundation soil.
+It is not the same as wall footing, as the grade beams are designed for bending and typically extend between the pile cap and caisson, whereas wall footing bears on the soil which directly transfers the weight of the wall to the foundation soil.

-Also, it is not the same as strap footing because grade beams are reinforced to distribute the weight of a wall to different foundations, while using a strap beams are then reinforces the weight of a column between the footings.
+Also, it is not the same as strap footing because grade beams are reinforced to distribute the weight of a wall to different foundations while using strap beams reinforces the weight of a column between the footings.

 It can be used in combination with a spread with moments larger than the lateral load, so as to reduce the size of each spread footing.